 - The flood waters ran with a force equal to 60 Amazon Rivers.

 - Car-sized boulders embedded in ice floated some 500 miles; they can still be seen today!

-Visit the Montana Natural History Center to learn more about the path of the floods, pick up a map of a driving route that visits several Glacial Lake Missoula landmarks, and watch one (or both!) of our videos about the Great Floods.
+Visit the Montana Natural History Center to learn more about Joseph Pardee, the geologist who deciphered Glacial Lake Missoula’s clues on the landscape; see the path of the floods; pick up a map of a driving route that visits several Glacial Lake Missoula landmarks; and watch our video on the Great Floods.